-After the conclusion of the wedding sand ceremony, you may also transition to the next ceremony.
+After the conclusion of the unity sand ceremony script, you may also transition to the next ceremony.
 The simplest way to do so is to ask the couple to go back to the altar.

 If the unity sand ceremony is taking too long, it might be best to cut it short — you can always go back to it after the wedding.
 Before you and the wedding party enter the reception, you can continue the unity sand ceremony with the added benefit of intimacy.